-ART 115 - Art History Survey II 3-0-0-0-3 Prerequisites: ENG 002; Corequisites: None
+ART 115 - Art History Survey II 3-0-0-0-3

-This course covers the development of art forms from the Renaissance to the present.
-Emphasis is placed on content, terminology, design, and style.
-Upon completion, students should be able to demonstrate a historical understanding of art as a product reflective of human social development.
+Prerequisites: ENG 025; Corequisites: None This course covers the development of art forms as a product reflective of human social development.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or general education elective course requirement for the AA, AE, and AS degrees.
 This is a Universal General Education Transfer Component (UGETC) course in Humanities & Fine Arts for the AA, AE, and AS degrees.